liuxiao1468/soft_robot_DEnKF/README.md

 | dPF-M-lrn | 49.799±8.264 | 33.903±6.964 | 0.059 |
 | DEnKF | 31.519±9.974 | 25.777±7.827 | 0.062 |

-## Datasets
-#### Tensegrity_dataset
-Ask IKemoto-san for the dataset of the soft robot (ikemoto@brain.kyutech.ac.jp)

-## Results
 <p align="center">
 <img src = "img/test.gif" width ="800" />
 </p>
 The real-time estimation of the state on the tensegrity robot arm is demonstrated in this study.
-Specifically, the `feft` figure presents a motion sequence of the robot without applying external forces, while the `right` figure showcases the real-time tracking outcomes (along with the corresponding uncertainty) of the positions of the hand tip.
+Specifically, the `left` figure presents a motion sequence of the robot without applying external forces, while the `right` figure showcases the real-time tracking outcomes (along with the corresponding uncertainty) of the positions of the hand tip.

 ## Model Zoo
 TBD